Julz681/Videoflix_Backend/README.md

 GET	/api/video/<id>/<resolution>/<segment>/	Retrieve video segment

 Video Streaming
-Uploaded videos are transcoded into multiple HLS renditions using ffmpeg in a background task executed by Django-RQ workers.
+Uploaded videos are transcoded into multiple HLS renditions using ffmpeg in background tasks executed by Django-RQ workers.

 Each video has its own directory under: